EastsidePreparatorySchool/SpaceCritters/readme.md

 SpaceCritters is implemented as a web server.
 In some future, we will run it at school and you will be able to upload your alien to play with other aliens, but we are not there yet.
 Meanwhile, you can go to https://github.com/EastsidePreparatorySchool/SpaceCritters and download the zip file using the green button on the right.
 Extract all, and import the inner zip file / project "zerg.zip" into NetBeans.
-Pick a name for your new alien, make sure its class-name ends in ìAlienî Then Right-click the new Zerg project to rename it.
+Pick a name for your new alien, make sure its class-name ends in ‚ÄúAlien‚Äù Then Right-click the new Zerg project to rename it.
 The class is in the default package and needs to stay there, please don't rename the package, and also don't create a new one.
 Then refactor/rename the class.
 The project contains a number of libraries which are in fact the whole game server.
-When you ìrunî your alien, it will start the server but not other than a number of messages, not much will happen.
-Open a browser (SpaceCritters was tested in Chrome, Safari, and Edge), enter ìlocalhost:8080î as the address, and hit enter.
+When you ‚Äúrun‚Äù your alien, it will start the server but not other than a number of messages, not much will happen.
+Open a browser (SpaceCritters was tested in Chrome, Safari, and Edge), enter ‚Äúlocalhost:8080‚Äù as the address, and hit enter.
 The splash screen for the game should load, and after 5 seconds you should see the main lobby.
-Click on the link for ìmainî to attach to that game.
+Click on the link for ‚Äúmain‚Äù to attach to that game.
 You should have a new tab with a grid, stars, and at least a voyager alien ready to pursue its orbit around the sun.
  Click start to start the game.
 Your alien should be in the list on the right, pause the game and click its checkbox, then start the game again to bring it alive.
 It will be a small box, like the other aliens.

-Thatís all for now Ö enjoy playing.
+That‚Äôs all for now ‚Ä¶ enjoy playing.
 Let me know of errors in this document, or any problems with the game.

 GM